angelgravel/enroute/README.md

 `Socket.io` will be used as an bi-directional communication channel between the server and the user interface.

-The server will be built using `Express.js` and `Node.js`. `WebAssembly` will be used to perform functionalities like shuffle deck.
-This will be written in `AssemblyScript`. `MySQL` will be used to regularly store backups of the game state, in case the server crashes.
+The server will be built using `Express.js` and `Node.js`. `MySQL` will be used to regularly store backups of the game state, in case the server crashes.

 ## Code Standards